 Introduction

-In 1677 Antonie van Leeuwenhoek submitted a letter to the Royal Society, "Concerning little animals" (1).
-This seminal work described novel observations of microorganisms.
-The scientific community rejected his observations because they could not be replicated.
-Leeuwenhoek had little interest in sharing his methods with others.
-Adding to these problems he wrote in "low Dutch" and his writing was translated to English and significantly edited.
-Robert Hooke later developed a compound microscope that was inferior to Leeuwenhoek's single lens microscope, but replicated the earlier findings.
+On first blush, one might argue that any scientist should be able to reproduce another scientist's research with no friction.
+Yet two anecdotes suffice to describe why this is not the case.
+The first goes to the roots of microbiology, when Antonie van Leeuwenhoek submitted a letter to the Royal Society, "Concerning little animals" (1) in 1677.
+This seminal work described novel observations of microorganisms, but the scientific community initially rejected his observations, for various reasons.
+First, because Leeuwenhoek had little interest in sharing his methods with others, they could not be replicated.
+Second, he wrote in "low Dutch" and his writing was translated to English and significantly edited.
+Add a sentence here saying why this was a problem.
+Robert Hooke produced a response to the first objection in year.
+While his compound microscope was inferior to Leeuwenhoek's single lens microscope, he replicated the latter’s findings.
 In the process, Hooke popularized the compound microscope.
-Leeuwenhoek and Hooke's experiences are illustrative of many of the current problems microbiologists face in reproducing and replicating each other's work.
+This succession of events are illustrative of many of the current problems microbiologists face in reproducing and replicating each other's work.
 Of course, Leeuwenhoek's work was rigorous, impactful, and robust.
 It was not sloppy and there was no fraud.
-But, it was not reproducible or replicable.
+But, it was not reproducible or replicable at the time.

+The second anecdote takes place far more recently.
 In 2011 Philip Bourne challenged those attending the Beyond the PDF workshop to reproduce the analysis performed in his group's 2010 study The Mycobacterium tuberculosis Drugome and Its Polypharmacological Implications (2).
 The response to that challenge resulted in a unique analysis that challenged concepts critical to understanding reproducible research.
-The investigators demonstrated that the value of reproducibility, the degree to which research should be reproducible, the amount of effort required to reproduce the research, and who should be able to reproduce the research are not simple questions.
-On first blush, one might argue that any scientist should be able to reproduce another scientist's research with no friction.
-Few would suggest that Bourne's group was sloppy or that they failed to be transparent.
-Yet the subsequent attempt to reproduce their study estimated that it would take a novice at least 160 hours to decipher the approaches used in the original analysis and an additional 120 hours to implement them.
+It demonstrated that the value of reproducibility, the degree to which research should be reproducible, the amount of effort required to reproduce the research, and who should be able to reproduce the research are not simple questions.
+Unlike Leeuwenhoek, Bourne's group had been transparent.
+And like him, they had not been sloppy.
+Yet the investigators who sought to reproduce their findings estimated that it would take a novice at least 160 hours to decipher the approaches used in the original analysis and an additional 120 hours to implement them.

-Both anecdotes are at odds with the tone of a recent report by the American Academy for Microbiology's (AAM's) 2015 colloquium, "Promoting Responsible Scientific Research" and its accompanying editorial in mBio (3, 4).
+Both of these anecdotes are at odds with the tone of a recent report by the American Academy for Microbiology's (AAM's) 2015 colloquium, "Promoting Responsible Scientific Research" and its accompanying editorial in mBio (3, 4).
 The report is a useful lens into how microbiologists view the reliability of research in their field.
 The colloquium identified "(i) sloppy science, (ii) selection and experimental bias, and (iii) misconduct" as the primary contributors to the ongoing problems with insuring the reliability of microbiology research.
 Although the participants were quick to point out that misconduct was a relatively minor contributor to the problem, the four case studies that accompanied the original report all concern misconduct.
-Missing from these reports was any of the nuance or humility encountered by Bourne and the countless researchers who go out of their way to do good research only to be frustrated when they are contacted about a forgotten detail years after a paper is published.
-Put simply, most problems with reproducibility and replicability are not due to sloppy science, bias, or misconduct.
-Although those are certainly issues, the colloquium participants underestimated the difficulty inherent in insuring that one's research design and methods are sufficiently clear.
+None of them reflected the problem that Leeuwenhoek’s case and Bourne’s team case bring to the fore: ensuring that one's research design and methods are sufficiently clear is enormously difficult.
+Researchers who do good research can still forget a detail from their methodology after a paper is published.
+This paper argues that while sloppy science, bias, and misconduct exist, they are not the main reason for the reproducibility crisis in microbiology.